niedzielski/mw-components/readme.md

 	external consumers will not get great typing.
 This may be worked around by disabling [ForkTsCheckerWebpackPlugin] for production builds.
 As part of fixing this issue, the package.json `types` field should be added.
+- If Storybook encounters an error when booting, it does not launch even after the error is resolved.

 [ForkTsCheckerWebpackPlugin]: https://github.com/TypeStrong/fork-ts-checker-webpack-plugin/issues/49